jknedlik/XrdLustreOssWrapper/Readme.md

-#LustreOssWrapper
+# LustreOssWrapper

-An XRootD OSS plug-in to overwrite XRootD's base implementation for space usage statistics with calls to the lustre quota API on a singular lustre mount.
+A XRootD OSS plug-in to overwrite XRootD's base implementation for space usage statistics with calls to the lustre quota API on a singular lustre mount.

 ## Warning